-Another great feature of burial insurance is that it is a life insurance no medical exam policy.
-Not only are medical exams time consuming, but they are irrelevant in this type of scenario.
+Another great feature of burial insurance is that it doesn’t require a medical exam.
+Not only are medical exams time-consuming, but they are irrelevant in this type of scenario.
 Because there is no medical exam required, the death benefit usually caps out at $25,000, although there are a few companies that will issue a death benefit of up to $35,000.
 Your medical history is usually obtained by way of a medical questionnaire form instead of a medical exam.

 If you are looking for term insurance as opposed to permanent life insurance, then probably the maximum length of the guaranteed premiums on the term life insurance would be 10 years.

 In addition to a Single Premium Life Insurance policy, there are 7 pay policies.
 On these plans you pay the same level premium for 7 years, then you have a paid-up life insurance plan and you don’t have to pay any more premiums.

 As you can see, each life insurance option has its own set of advantages and disadvantages that you’ll have to weigh based on your specific situation.
 Each person has different needs when it comes to life insurance protection.

 Are Pre-existing Health Problems an Issue for Seniors?

-The great thing about burial life insurance is that there are a long list of pre-existing health problems that are not a huge factor in obtaining insurance.
-Depending on the extent of the medical issue, the insurance policy will be graded on a tier like basis.
+The great thing about burial life insurance is that there is a long list of pre-existing health problems that are not a huge factor in obtaining insurance.
+Depending on the extent of the medical issue, the insurance policy will be graded on a tier-like basis.
 This is called a Graded Benefit policy in the life insurance industry.
 For more serious types of health problems, the benefit of the policy may not be 100 percent payable until a couple of years out from the start of the policy.